apollographql/apollo-client/docs/source/api/link/persisted-queries.md

 });
 ```

 Thats it!
-Now your client will start sending query signatures instead of the full text resulting in improved network performance.
+By including the persisted queries link in your client instantiation, your client will start sending operation IDs instead of the full operation string.
+This results in improved network performance, but doesn't include the security benefits of operation safelisting that [persisted queries](#differences-between-persisted-queries-and-apq) provide.

 #### `createPersistedQueryLink` Options